Jamestown supply missions: Second supply mission

-Passenger manifest
+New colonists manifest

-A manifest of those in the second fleet was recorded, in Volume 1 of The Generall Historie of Virginia, New-England, and the Summer Isles by Captain John Smith, published 1624.
+A manifest of "new colonists" in the second fleet was recorded, in Volume 1 of The Generall Historie of Virginia, New-England, and the Summer Isles by Captain John Smith, published 1624.
+Master Francis West and mariners on the voyage are omitted from the document.

 Voyage

 Newport's instructions were to search for any survivors of the Lost Colony of Roanoke, resume exploring for gold mines, and stage a "coronation" of Powhatan, making him a "sub-king" under James I. On October 1, 1608, the supply ship arrived following a journey of approximately three months.
 Following his orders, Newport searched for the lost colonists and gold mines and attempted a coronation, all without success.

 He then returned to England, this time not with iron pyrite but with products of the New World including: "clapboard, wainscot, pitch, tarre, glasse, frankincense, and sope ashes".
 He arrived in London in mid-January 1609, and despite all these efforts, profits from these early exports were not sufficient to meet the expenses and expectations of the investors back in England, and no New-World silver or gold had been discovered, as earlier imagined.
 Despite these disappointments, the need for another, ideally much larger supply mission was conveyed to the leaders of the company.